MicrosoftDocs/entra-docs/docs/identity/monitoring-health/concept-microsoft-entra-health.md

 ## SLA attainment

 In addition to providing global SLA performance, Microsoft Entra ID now provides tenant-level SLA performance.
 The Service Level Agreement (SLA) attainment is the user authentication availability for Microsoft Entra ID.
-The target SLA threshold is 99.99%.
+For Microsoft's definitions and commitments for uptime and connectivity, [view the current SLAs for Online Services](https://www.microsoft.com/licensing/docs/view/Service-Level-Agreements-SLA-for-Online-Services?lang=1).

 Hover your mouse over the bar for a month to view the percentage for that month.
 A table with the same details appears below the graph.